Azure/azure-powershell/src/ServiceLinker/docs/Update-AzServiceLinkerForWebApp.md

 # Update-AzServiceLinkerForWebApp

 ## SYNOPSIS
-Operation to update an existing link.
+Operation to update an existing link in webapp.

 ## SYNTAX